www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/accessibility/weekly-ensure-that-website-design-is-accessible.md

 # Service Tasks

 # Tasks
-* [ ] Prefer using always darkest black color as text color, in order to improve contrast.
 * [ ] In web layout add link from primary column to secondary column.
+* [ ] Improve styling of low priority buttons of chapters.
+# Completed Tasks
+* [x] Prefer using always darkest black color as text color, in order to improve contrast.
+  -> The lower priority font colors where made more black and therefore readable.